Njmcq/iCloud-Control/README.md

 - **Restore selected items**: removes the .nosync extension from files, reverting them to their original file type.

 ## Compatibility

-iCloud Control 1.3 and above is compatible with macOS 10.13 and above.
+iCloud Control 1.3 and above is compatible with macOS 10.13 and above, and runs natively on both Intel and Apple silicon Macs.
 Users who wish to use iCloud Control on 10.12 or below may do so with version 1.2.0 published by [@Obbut](https://github.com/Obbut), found at https://github.com/Obbut/iCloud-Control/releases

 ## Known Issues
 ### Optimise Mac Storage may interfere with iCloud Control's features